Duke Center for Autism Research Studies

 Autism HERO Study

 We are enrolling autistic children ages 4-7 yrs. to participate in our Duke Autism HERO study, with an aim to build a better understanding of brain development and the overlap between autism, ADHD, and anxiety.
 Only 2-3 on-site visits to our Duke Center for Autism in Durham, NC, are required.
 Participants are compensated.
 Kids get a "Duke Research Superhero" certificate!

 We are working to develop new, faster ways to assess child development using a digital app that parents use at home.
 Duke Health patients ages 6-36 months are invited to participate.
 Duke experts follow participants' development, and if concerns come up, provide an in-person evaluation.
 Parents have a chance to win toys for their children.

-We are recruiting autistic adults ages 18-35 to participate in this clinical trial.
 AIMS study researchers are evaluating a new cellular therapy and its potential to improve social abilities in adults diagnosed with autism.
 Participants receive a diagnostic evaluation and compensation.

 This randomized clinical trial is evaluating a new cell therapy and its effect on social and communication skills in autistic children, ages 4-11 years.
 Compensation is provided.
 We are no longer enrolling participants in this study.